CoboGlobal/cobo-waas2-python-sdk/docs/TransactionsApi.md

 # **list_transaction_templates**
 > List[ApprovalTemplate] list_transaction_templates(template_key, template_version=template_version)

-List transaction templates
+list transaction templates

-This operation retrieves approval templates based on the specified template key and template version.
-These templates define the content used to generate approval messages displayed to users, including messages for transaction approvals and other approval workflows.
+This operation retrieves transaction templates based on the specified transaction type and template version.
+The response includes a list of templates that can be used for creating transactions approval message.

 ### Example